Fair Debt Collection

-- A collection agency cannot make threats against you.
-They cannot threaten to harm you in any way, take anything away from you, give your private information to another party, do anything else unlawful, or make threats which they do not intend to pursue.
+A collection agency cannot make threats against you.
+They cannot threaten to harm you in any way, take anything away from you, give your private information to another party, do anything else unlawful, or make threats that they do not intend to pursue.

 This is a general summary of the law.
-You can contact us (below) for more specifics.
+You can contact us for more specifics.

 If you think you are being harassed by a creditor or debt collection agency, the first thing to do is to keep good records.
 Write down the specific day and time every time they call you.
 Try to get the name of the person calling you.

-And then, call us at (408) 599-3277 for a free consultation or send us a message.
-We will help you to assess your situation and see if your legal rights are being violated so that the harassment can stop.
+And then, call us for a free consultation or send us a message.
+We will help you to assess your situation and see if your legal rights are being violated so that the harassment can hopefully stop.